richmondu/FT900/IoT/ft90x_amazon_sns_client/README.md

             0 if send to topic arn [multiple subscribers: SMS/email/lambda/etc] Note that these uses CONFIG_AWS_SNS_PHONE_NUMBER and CONFIG_AWS_SNS_TOPIC_ARN
         3. Compile, run and verify if text or email has been received

+Notes:

+Determining the HTTPS POST request required some reverse-engineering using AWS SDK Boto3 Python library.
+Boto3 abstracts low-level implementation of Amazon SNS connectivity but Boto3 provides access to BotoCore which allows debugging/printing of the request packet details.

+Using this information, I implemented https://github.com/richmondu/libpyawsbarebone which is a barebone Python implementation of Amazon SNS connectivity using plain sockets and encryption.
+This made me familiarize with the step by step procedures on generating the SigV4 Signature.
+Once I ported the SigV4 Signature using mbedTLS, the rest was straightforward.